 - Titles and subtitles with H1, H2, H3 metatags

-- Naturally placed keywords and LSI keywords in the text
+- Naturally placed keywords in the text

 - Hemingway App: to make your writing more neat, clean, and to the point

 - GradeProof: to correct and refine your writing